Why the team should be always slide no. 1 on fundraising decks

 - Slide 10: The wish list (funding, network, what else?)

-- Slide 11+: Appendix with in depth numbers, analytics down to micro level, etc.
+- Slide 11+: Appendix with in depth numbers, analytics down to micro level, extended team information, etc.